AdiBarnoor/In-vivo-organizer/README.md

 ## Overview

 The **In Vivo Organizer** is a web-based application designed to assist researchers in managing their animal experiments.
 The tool provides a dynamic dashboard, experiment planning, animal tracking, and schedule management.
 It allows researchers to set up new experiments, track animals, manage their health status, and visualize experiment timelines.

-The application is built using **Flask**, **SQLAlchemy**, and **Bootstrap**, providing a simple yet effective interface for managing animal experiments.
+It provides a dynamic dashboard to manage the life cycle of experiments, from planning to monitoring.

 ## Features